Skip to main content

 Transaction Processing Costs

-Infrastructure Costs Breakdown
+Infrastructure Costs by Volume

-• Compliance: PCI DSS compliance adds £800-1200/month in infrastructure overhead
+• PCI DSS compliance infrastructure: £800-1,200/month overhead

 Cost Optimisation Strategies